adamrobbie/go-support/README.md

    make deps
    ```

-3. Create a `.env` file in the app directory with your WebSocket URLs:
+3. Create a `.env` file in the app directory with your WebSocket URLs and screenshot configuration:
    ```
    cd app
    cp .env.example .env